NamanAgarwall/HeartDiseaseMLPrograms/README.md

 # HeartDiseaseMLPrograms

-Source Code for three models that can diagnose heart disease with 83 % accuracies.
+source code for three models that can diagnose heart disease given 13 attributes of the patients